 Objectives of the deliverable

 This document provides the main output of Task 5.1 and captures the planning work for the PoCs to take place over the next phases of the project.
 The scope and actual content of this document are limited by design; rather, it is designed as a “book of guidelines”, processes and tools that the actual proofs of concept activities should follow.
-This is because the overall planning work covers both shared and disparate aspects of technical activities: The partners in Work Package 5 conducting the pilot work will do so using domain specific data and workflows (e.g. literature archivists, music archivists, anthropologists, etc.), and thus are likely to use domain specific data formats, metadata descriptions, and many more different aspects.
+This is because the overall planning work covers both shared and disparate aspects of technical activities: The partners in Work Package 5 conducting the pilot work will do so using domain specific data and workflows (e.g. musea with digitalized paintings, digitalized 3D objects, contemporary digitalized art, films, literature archivists, music archivists, anthropologists, etc.), and thus are likely to use domain specific data formats, metadata descriptions, and many more different aspects.
 The planning pertaining to domain specific activities within the Proof of Concepts are left with the respective partners and will be informed mainly by the input coming from Work Package 4.
 This domain specific planning will be captured elsewhere as it is much more dynamic in nature and requires a different approach than a fixed document against which the activities are conducted.

 Instead, this document will capture the common structure and processes with which the PoCs will be planned, conducted and documented.
 Mainly informed by the input from Work Package 3, Deliverable 5.1 establishes the processes by which the experiments and tests ensure that the technical requirements of data preservation will be covered and results documented.